colelawrence/decipad/apps/docs/docs/language/data-organization/tables.md

 sidebar_position: 145
 ---

-# Tables
+# Language Tables

 A table is a set of values indexed by name.
-You can define a table in the UI, but you can also do it in the language.
+You can define a table in the UI and on the language.

 ```deci live
 MyTable = {